DevKica/brain/content/Knowledge/Books/Think and grow rich.md

 >
 > Through the dominating thoughts which one permits to remain in the **conscious** mind, (whether these thoughts be **negative or positive**, is immaterial), the principle of auto-suggestion voluntarily reaches the subconscious mind and influences it with these thoughts.

+> [!success] Unfortunately, there is no legal protection against those who, either by design or ignorance, poison the minds of others by negative suggestion.
+>
+> This form of destruction should be punishable by heavy legal penalties, because it may and often does destroy one’s chances of acquiring material things which are protected by law

 ### Knowledge
 > [!Hint] Knowledge will not attract money
 >